 Due to the current COVID-19 pandemic in the United States and globally, most of our borrowers, sponsors, their tenants, the properties serving as collateral on our loan investments, and the economy as a whole have been, and will likely continue to be, adversely affected.
-The magnitude and duration of the COVID-19 pandemic and its impact on our borrowers and their tenants, cash flows and future results of operations could be significant and will largely depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the COVID-19 pandemic, the success of actions taken to contain or treat the pandemic, and reactions by consumers, companies, governmental entities and capital markets.
-The prolonged duration and impact of the COVID-19 pandemic could materially disrupt our business operations and impact our financial condition and performance, and our liquidities and ability to pay distributions.
+See "COVID-19 Pandemic" in Part I, Item 2 of this Quarterly Report on Form 10-Q for further discussion of the impact of the COVID-19 pandemic on market conditions.